 Brexit VAT Changes

-The major changes for UK and EU businesses upon the UK leaving the VAT regime include:
+The major changes for UK and EU businesses following the UK leaving the VAT regime include:

 - The UK will no longer have to assume the EU VAT Directive rules into its own VAT Act.
 For example, it will no longer have to maintain a minimum VAT rate of 15%.
 However, since its VAT rate is 20%, and the consumption tax accounts for almost a third of tax revenues, any reduction is highly unlikely.